prodigiousMind/mrMailer/README.md

 This script first take the file name and then check if it exists or not.
 If it exist then it compress and zip it and then the mrMailer script send the email wth this zipped attachment.

-edit the sender, reciever emaiil, smtp_server, smptp_port and sender credentials to send mail.
+edit the sender's, reciever's email, smtp_server, smtp_port and sender's credentials to send mail.

 You can include a attachment file also.